Pattern 200 Zlotych 1980 MW "Casimir I the Restorer". Nickel (Poland, Peoples Republic)

 Auction prices

 Find out the current coin value of the Polish Pattern 200 Zlotych 1980 "Casimir I the Restorer" with mark MW.
 Nickel.
 This nickel coin from the times of Peoples Republic struck at the Warsaw Mint.
-The record price belongs to the lot 1548 sold at the Stary Sklep auction for PLN 1,700.
-Bidding took place February 11, 2023.
+The record price belongs to the lot 425 sold at the Cieszyńskie Centrum Numizmatyczne auction for PLN 800.
+Bidding took place April 23, 2022.

 Сondition